Edinburgh with kids

 Elephant House Cafe -stop in here for some butterbeers (the dining area upstairs is also very cute)

-4. Play in parks and playgrounds
+5. Play in parks and playgrounds

 Best for: All ages

 One of the nice things about Edinburgh is all the lovely green space they have – so many parks, gardens and playgrounds.
+It has more greenspace than any other city in the UK!
+This is part of what made it so kid friendly for us, it was easy to find places for my youngest to run around and take a break.

 the elephant in princes park in edinburgh

 • The Meadows – Just south of the university, slightly further from downtown than Princess Street gardens. has a playground, lots of cherry blossoms in the spring.
-My husband brought our 4 year old here
+My husband brought our 4-year-old here

 • Dr. Neil’s Garden – beautiful botanical garden, just south of Arthur’s Seat

-5. Learn about science at Dynamic Earth
+6. Learn about science at Dynamic Earth

 Best for: school age, but younger may get something out of it too